cyocum/irish-gen/README.md

 instance, files in the LL directory come from the Book of Leinster.
 LL comes from the standard scholarly abbreviation for the book.

-For the moment, until there is a proper URI to reference, all the turtle files use http://example.com as their base URI.
+For the moment, until there is a proper IRI to reference, all the turtle files use http://example.com as their base IRI.
 This makes namespacing and linking easier over the files.
-For instance, dáil_caiss.ttl is in the LL directory and has a base URI of http://example.com/LL/dáil_caiss.ttl.
+For instance, dáil_caiss.ttl is in the LL directory and has a base IRI of http://example.com/LL/dáil_caiss.ttl.